The role of final-state interaction modeling in neutrino energy reconstruction and oscillation measurements

-A similar analysis is performed for the $\nu_e$ appearance channel, which drives the sensitivity to identification of CP violation (CPV) and the precise measurement of the CP-violating phase $\delta_{\rm CP}$. \autoref{fig:nue_dcp} shows the reconstructed $\nu_e$ and $\bar{\nu}_e$ spectra under the CP conservation ($\delta_{\rm CP}=0$) and maximal CPV ($|\delta_{\rm CP}|=\pi/2$) hypotheses.
+A similar analysis is performed for the $\nu^{\bracketbar}_{e}$ appearance channel, which drives the sensitivity for identifying CP violation (CPV) and the precise measurement of the CP-violating phase $\delta_{\rm CP}$. \autoref{fig:nue_dcp} shows the reconstructed $\nu_e$ and $\bar{\nu}_e$ spectra under the CP conservation ($\delta_{\rm CP}=0$) and maximal CPV ($|\delta_{\rm CP}|=\pi/2$) hypotheses.
 When referring to maximal CPV across the study, we choose to only consider the case where $\delta_{\rm CP}$ is -$\pi/2$, which is closest to the current knowledge~\cite{ParticleDataGroup:2024cfk}.
 Since sensitivity to measuring $\delta_{\rm CP}$ depends on its value, this is shown alongside an error band of $\pm \pi/10$ or $\pm \pi/20$ for the CP-conserving and CP-violating cases respectively, approximately corresponding to the projected precision reported in Refs.~\cite{DUNE:2020jqi, Hyper-Kamiokande:2025fci}.
 Across all four panels, the variations from FSI modeling are comparable to, or exceed, the size of spectral differences induced by varying $\delta_{\rm CP}$.
-However, as can also be seen by comparing the integrated event rate of CP-conserving case to the CP-violating case, the observation of CPV in the $\nu_e$ appearance channel is clearly robust against considered FSI modeling variations if CPV is maximal.
-Whilst not shown here, we also studied the sensitivities to the $\theta_{23}$ octant determination and the neutrino mass ordering, concluding that the considered FSI modeling uncertainty has minimal impact on these measurements (for the oscillation parameters considered within this work).
+However, as can also be seen by comparing the integrated event rate of CP-conserving case to the CP-violating case, the observation of CPV in the $\nu^{\bracketbar}_{e}$ appearance channel is clearly robust against considered FSI modeling variations if CPV is maximal.
+Whilst not shown here, we also studied the sensitivities to $\theta_{13}$, the $\theta_{23}$ octant determination and the neutrino mass ordering, concluding that the considered FSI modeling uncertainty has minimal impact on these measurements.